-- When there is transmission congestion in PJM, the PJM dispatcher dispatches one or more of the generating units out of economic merit order to keep transmission flows within limits.
+When there is transmission congestion in PJM, the PJM dispatcher dispatches one or more of the generating units out of economic merit order to keep transmission flows within limits.
 There may be many resources that are dispatched to relieve the congestion.
-The LMP reflects the cost of redispatch for out-of-merit resources and cost of delivering energy to that location. - LMPs are calculated at all injections, withdrawals, EHVs (nominal voltage of 500 KV and above), Interfaces, and various aggregations of these points. - LMPS are calculated in both the Real-time Energy Market and Day-ahead Energy Market. - The LMP calculation calculates the full marginal cost of serving an increment of load at each bus from each resource associated with an eligible energy offer as the sum of three separate components of LMP.
-In performing this LMP calculation, the cost of serving an increment of load at each bus from each resource associated with an eligible energy offer is calculated as the sum of the following three components of Locational Marginal Price: - System Energy Price is the price at which the Market Seller has offered to supply an additional increment of energy from a generation resource or decrease an increment of energy being consumed by a Demand Resource. - Congestion Price is the effect on transmission congestion costs (whether positive or negative) associated with increasing the output of a generation resource or decreasing the consumption by a Demand Resource, based on the effect of increased generation from or consumption by the resource on transmission line loadings. - Loss Price is the effect on transmission loss costs (whether positive or negative) associated with increasing the output of a generation resource or decreasing the consumption by a Demand Resource, based on the effect of increased generation from or consumption by the resource on transmission losses. - The energy offer or offers that can serve an increment of load at a bus at the lowest cost, calculated in this manner, shall determine the Locational Marginal Price at that bus.
+The LMP reflects the cost of re-dispatch for out-of-merit resources and cost of delivering energy to that location.

+- LMPs are calculated at all injections, withdrawals, EHVs (nominal voltage of 500 KV and above), Interfaces, and various aggregations of these points. - LMPS are calculated in both the Real-time Energy Market and Day-ahead Energy Market. - The LMP calculation calculates the full marginal cost of serving an increment of load at each bus from each resource associated with an eligible energy offer as the sum of three separate components of LMP.
+In performing this LMP calculation, the cost of serving an increment of load at each bus from each resource associated with an eligible energy offer is calculated as the sum of the following three components of Locational Marginal Price: - System Energy Price is the price at which the Market Seller has offered to supply an additional increment of energy from a generation resource or decrease an increment of energy being consumed by a Demand Resource.
+The System Energy may include a portion of the defined reserve penalty factors should a reserve shortage existCongestion Price - is the effect on transmission congestion costs (whether positive or negative) associated with increasing the output of a generation resource or decreasing the consumption by a Demand Resource, based on the effect of increased generation from or consumption by the resource on transmission line loadings.
+The Congestion Prices may include a portion of the defined reserve penalty factors should a reserve shortage exist. - Loss Price is the effect on transmission loss costs (whether positive or negative) associated with increasing the output of a generation resource or decreasing the consumption by a Demand Resource, based on the effect of increased generation from or consumption by the resource on transmission losses. - The energy offer or offers that can serve an increment of load at a bus at the lowest cost, calculated in this manner, shall determine the Locational Marginal Price at that bus.